 Chef Nic Cardeiro's Guide to Pots and Pans

-Braising pan: Great for roasting, braising, sautéing, proofing.
+Braising pan: Great for roasting, braising, sautéing, proofing (like waiting for bread to rise, which is part of the fermentation process).
 Ideal for braising short ribs or chicken.

 Sauté pan: Sautéing is one of the best feelings of cooking, especially when you learn how to properly sauté.
 I love a good stir-fry with julienned onions, red pepper, carrot, garlic, and broccoli.